HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: userid
+   - Type: int
+   - Description: ID of the user.
+Stored as int(10) in the database

+- Parameter: cid
+   - Type: int
+   - Description: Stored as int(10) in the database

+- Parameter: versid
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as varchar(8) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
 - Output: versid
-   - Type: array
+   - Type: String
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: Stored as varchar(8) in the database

 - Output: error
    - Type: String